 A common market is a formal agreement where a group is formed among several countries in which each member country adopts a common external tariff.
 In a common market, countries also allow free trade and free movement of labor and capital among the members in the group.
-The trade arrangement is used to promote free trade and free movement of production factors.
+This trade arrangement is aimed at providing improved economic benefits to all the members of the common market.

 The most famous example of a common market is the European Common Market, which aims to provide the free movement of goods, capital, services, and labor within the European Union.